AEmilioDiStefano/robot_legion_teleop_python/README.md

 <br>

-This code **is ready for integration with a real-world differential drive robot with a real camera**.
+This workspace **is ready for integration with a real-world differential drive robot with a real camera**.

 <br>
 <br>